wathmihasara/ASS_4_GRP-10/README.md

   Total_Coding_DNA_Length = c(ecoli_total_length, deinococcus_total_length)
 )
 ```
-This code used to summarize the number of coding sequences for both organisms Escherichia coli and Deinococcus radiodurans.
+This code is used to summarize the number of coding sequences for both organisms Escherichia coli and Deinococcus radiodurans.
 This code organizes the data into table format

 # Table with the data
 ```{r}